-Although Webster attributes being “new and shiny” as a reason this opportunity came about, he also points to their launch strategy.
+Although Webster attributes being “new and shiny” as a reason this opportunity came about, he also points to their successful business launch strategy.
 From the start, Webster wanted to build a billboard for Hastings Overland that inspired people to come out for the adventure.
 Part of that involved using professional photography and videography to capture the experience, and another part required growing their online presence.

 Let’s dig into that a little more — starting with the beginning:

 Growing up in a tourism household, Webster had traveled lots, so that was already a passion of his.
 But it wasn’t until he experienced a few self-drive adventures abroad that he thought about starting an outdoor adventure company.